 This Section discusses the application schema, which is described in UML; the feature catalogue; dataset types, in which there is an extensive discussion of the current data; dataset loading and unloading; and geometry.

 Surface current data consist of the current speed and direction near the sea surface.
 The data may either be depth-specific current or layer-averaged surface current.
-Current data usually are represented as a time series of values for either a single point (i.e., one geographic location) or for an array of points contained in a grid.
+Current data usually are represented as a time series of values for either a single point (i.e., one geographic location) or for an array of points.

 4.2 Application Schema